Surfactant Platform (OP02xx)

 About Otitis Media

-Inflammation of the middle ear is referred to as Otitis Media (OM), which is a generic term without reference to a specific etiology or pathogenesis and best regarded as a spectrum of diseases.
-In developed countries, OM is a very common condition and a leading cause of healthcare visits and the prescribing of antibiotics.
-Common forms of OM are acute OM (AOM) and otitis media with effusion (OME).
-Both AOM and OME can re-occur episodically or persist for long periods of time.
-If reoccurrence is frequent (i.e., three episodes within six months), the patient is diagnosed with recurrent OM.
-If fluid persists in the middle ear for longer than three months, then the patient is diagnosed with chronic OM.
+Otitis media (OM) is a generic term without reference to a specific etiology or pathogenesis and best regarded as a spectrum of diseases of the middle ear.
+OM is a very common condition and a leading cause of healthcare visits and antibiotic prescriptions.
+Common forms of OM are acute otitis media (AOM) and otitis media with effusion (OME).
+Both AOM and OME can occur episodically or persist for long periods of time.
+If reoccurrence is frequent (i.e., three episodes within six months), the patient is diagnosed with recurrent acute otitis media (RAOM).
+If middle ear effusion (MEE) persists in the middle ear for longer than three months, then the patient is diagnosed with chronic otitis media with effusion (COME).

 The Eustachian Tube

-An important component of middle ear health is a normally functioning Eustachian tube.
-The Eustachian tube is a small cilia-lined passageway that connects the middle ear to back of the nasal cavity (nasopharynx).
+An important component of middle ear health is a normally functioning Eustachian tube (ET).
+The ET is a small cilia-lined passageway that connects the middle ear to the back of the nasal cavity (nasopharynx).
 Its primary functions are to protect, drain, and ventilate the middle ear.
 Normally, it is collapsed, preventing material from entering the middle ear.
-The Eustachian tube opens periodically upon swallowing, chewing, yawning, or when a pressure differential exists between the middle ear and the external environment.
-When the Eustachian tube becomes blocked or does not open normally, Eustachian tube dysfunction (ETD) occurs.
+The ET opens periodically upon swallowing, chewing, yawning, or when a pressure differential exists between the middle ear and the external environment.
+When the ET becomes blocked or does not open normally, ETD occurs.

 Current Treatments Options

-To date, no drug product has been approved for OM.
+To date, no drug product has been approved to treat OM.
 Antibiotics are commonly used to treat AOM patients who present with signs and symptoms of infection, but antibiotics have no effect on viral infections or OME which is a non-infectious condition.
 More importantly, antibiotics do not prevent recurrent AOM, recurrent OME or chronic OME.
-Topical steroids, antihistamines, and decongestants have not been shown to be effective, particularly in OME and as such, the American Academy of Otolaryngology—Head and Neck Surgery recommend against use of these drugs in patients.
-The only option today to treat and possibly prevent recurrent or chronic OM, is to perform a surgery where the tympanic membrane is perforated to improve drainage and ventilation of the middle ear (myringotomy or tympanostomy tube insertions).
-However, surgery is not always an effective solution for all patients as many continue to suffer with OM or its complications and sometimes can require repeat surgeries.
+Topical steroids, antihistamines, and decongestants have not been shown to be effective as OM treatments or to prevent OM.
+In addition, the American Academy of Otolaryngology—Head and Neck Surgery recommends against the use of these drugs in patients with OM.
+The only option today to treat and possibly prevent RAOM, ROME or COME, is to perform a surgery where the tympanic membrane is perforated to improve drainage and ventilation of the middle ear (myringotomy or tympanostomy tube insertions).
+However, surgery is not always an effective solution for all patients as many continue to suffer with OM or its complications, and sometimes require repeat surgeries.
 Managing recurrent and chronic OM drives billions of dollars in healthcare costs and results in millions of surgical procedures in children and adults around the world.
-There is a clear unmet need for a non-antibiotic, non-surgical option for patients.
+There is a clear unmet need for a safe, non-antibiotic, non-surgical option for patients.

-In 2016, the FDA permitted marketing of a medical device that uses a small intranasal balloon inserted into the Eustachian tube to treat persistent ETD in adults.
+In 2016, the U.S. Food and Drug Administration (FDA) permitted marketing of a medical device that uses a small intranasal balloon inserted into the ET to treat persistent ETD in adults.
 However, like OM, no drug product has been approved for the prevention of ETD.

 Impact on Patients